iWriteGigs

 Question #29

-A is a theory that does not focus on the social learning of roles
+A is a theory that focuses on the social learning of roles

 B is a theory that focuses on the rejection of traditional roles